stephhoneyy/rt-ai-workshop/rostering.md

 > [!NOTE]
 > Your output may look a little different from the example shown here.
-> That’s normal — ChatGPT doesn’t always give identical answers.
+> That’s normal, ChatGPT doesn’t always give identical answers.
 > The important thing is that the **rules are followed** and you can always refine it to make adjustments.

 Here’s a balanced September Sunday roster following all the rules you gave: